-- Be aware that alcohol and drugs are related to rape and be extra careful in situations that contain these substances.
+- Be aware that alcohol and drugs are related to rape and assault and be cautious in situations that contain these substances.

-- Don’t leave your beverage unattended or accept an open container, since Roofies could be slipped into them.
+- Don’t leave your beverage unattended or accept an open container, potentially allowing it to be tampered with.

 - If you are going out with a friend, stay with a group of people, arrive together and leave together and watch out for one another while you are out.